fanitaadamova/My-personal-Angular-Project-Softuni/README.md

 1. Clone the repository: https://github.com/fanitaadamova/My-personal-Angular-Project-Softuni.git
 2. Navigate to Rest-api folder:
    - npm install - command for install all packeges dependances;
-   - mpm start - command for install allcommand to start the back-en server;
+   - npm start - command for install allcommand to start the back-en server;
 3. Navigate to android-forum folder:
    - npm install - command for install all install all packeges dependances;
    - Run client Angular app -